DLibatique/CLAS199/5-creative.md

 5. You should include in the source list from #4 a bibliography of textual sources that you consulted, even if you use only Ormand.
 6. The length of the video must be between 4 to 6 minutes.
 7. The format of the video should be electronic (for example, in .mov or .wmv format).
-8. The podcast should be uploaded to an external site, like Youtube, and accessible via a public link.
+8. The video should be uploaded to an external site, like Youtube, and accessible via a public link.
 9. Submit the public link to me via e-mail.

 Resources and Tips: